aws/aws-encryption-sdk-c/README.md

 To enable debug symbols, set `-DCMAKE_BUILD_TYPE=Debug` at initial cmake time, or use `ccmake .` to update the configuration after the fact.

+If desired, you can set the installations to happen in an arbitrary directory with `-DCMAKE_INSTALL_PREFIX=[path to install to]` as an argument to cmake.
+`-DCMAKE_PREFIX_PATH` will cause a cmake package to look for dependencies in the directory you specify, but `-DCMAKE_INSTALL_PREFIX` will also set the prefix path, so there is no need to use both of these arguments.

+You can also use `-DOPENSSL_ROOT_DIR=[path to where openssl was installed]` to make the build use a particular installation of OpenSSL.

 ## License